 Hi Igor,

 It's a 2 story house, the main floor is about 1,000 sq ft with a bit less on the second story.
-Here is a link to more info on the house, it's in french but you can see some image of the interior. https://batimentprefab.ca/la-maison-eco-habitat-s1600/
+Here is a link to more info on this high performance prefab home, and you can see some images of the interior.

 Can you speak to the advantages of forced air radiant floor heating vs water?
 Also, in another article you mentioned how photovoltaic ends up being more useful/versatile for water heating than direct solar water heaters - is that how this is working?
 I'm confused as to how the solar air heater panels will also provide hot water.